omidvatan94/PGOS/pgos-backend/README.md

 ### Secure Login

-Adding password encryption, getting an SSL certificate, and handling sessions with JSON Web Tokens is the next feature to be implimented.
+Adding password encryption, getting an SSL certificate, and handling sessions with JSON Web Tokens is the next feature to be implemented.
+This would also require the creation of a more complex relationship structure with a model for Users and a join table.

 ### Deployment